 Most GCSE subjects have already been updated.
-English, maths and ICT are due for revision by 2010 and will incorporate functional skills.
+English, maths and ICT will be revised by 2010 and will incorporate functional skills.

-In most subjects, coursework will be replaced by controlled assessment, with work produced under supervision.
+In most subjects, coursework will be replaced by controlled assessment, produced under supervision in school.

 Such controlled assessment tasks will enable a more straightforward way of marking most subjects, better authentication of original work, and a greater ability to plan, control and manage courses.